-When it is reasonable (see definition above and Section 2-II.E), the PHA shall accommodate the needs of a person with disabilities.
-Examples include but are not limited to:
+When needed, the PHA must modify normal procedures to accommodate the needs of a person with disabilities.
+Examples include:

-- Permitting applications and reexaminations to be completed by mail - Conducting home visits - Permitting a higher utility allowance for the unit if a person with disabilities requires the use of specialized equipment related to the disability - Modifying or altering a unit or physical system if such a modification or alteration is necessary to provide equal access to a person with a disability - Installing a ramp into a dwelling or building - Installing grab bars in a bathroom - Installing visual fire alarms for hearing impaired persons - Allowing a PHA-approved live-in aide to reside in the unit if that person is determined to be essential to the care of a person with disabilities, is not obligated for the support of the person with disabilities, and would not be otherwise living in the unit. - Providing a designated handicapped-accessible parking space - Allowing an assistance animal - Permitting an authorized designee or advocate to participate in the application or certification process and any other meetings with PHA staff - Displaying posters and other housing information in locations throughout the PHA's office in such a manner as to be easily readable from a wheelchair
+- Permitting applications and reexaminations to be completed by mail - Conducting home visits - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the PHA range) if the PHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit

+- Providing time extensions for locating a unit when necessary because of lack of availability of accessible units or special challenges of the family in seeking a unit. - Permitting an authorized designee or advocate to participate in the application or certification process and any other meetings with PHA staff - Displaying posters and other housing information in locations throughout the PHA's office in such a manner as to be easily readable from a wheelchair